-Square’s card payment service is currently available in only five countries: the United States, Canada, Japan, Australia, and the United Kingdom.
+Square’s card payment service is currently available in only eight countries: the United States, Canada, Japan, Australia, the United Kingdom, Republic of Ireland, France and Spain.
 Certain payment methods may also not be available in some countries.
 See the full options here.

 Square doesn’t support multi-currency payments.
 If you intend to receive payments from customers in multiple currencies, this is an important limitation to consider.

 The information Stripe requests depends on your type of business.
 For example, if you run a partnership, you’ll provide information about beneficial owners.
 In general, however, you need to provide the following details to set up Stripe in any of the countries it supports:

 - Physical location at which you can receive mail (cannot be a P.O. box)